aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/itf-14-barcode-customization/itf-14-barcode-border-type-generation/_index.md

 Before we dive into the barcode generation process, ensure you have the following prerequisites in place:

 1. Aspose.BarCode for .NET: You need to have Aspose.BarCode for .NET installed.
-You can download it from the [official website](https://releases.aspose.com/barcode/net/).
+You can download it from the [website](https://releases.aspose.com/barcode/net/).

 2. Development Environment: Make sure you have a development environment set up, which can be a .NET project in your preferred IDE.